Hussein-Almansory/NLP-Powered-Medical-Chatbot/README.md

 8. [License](#license)

 ## How It Works
-The chatbot operates by processing medical PDFs, extracting relevant information, and utilizing advanced language models for accurate responses.
+The chatbot operates by processing medical PDFs, extracting relevant information, and utilizing two advanced language models, ChatOpenAI and Flan-T5-SMALL, for generating responses.
 The LangChain framework facilitates efficient text processing, allowing real-time interaction with users.

 ## Project Structure
 - `main.py`: Entry point for running the Streamlit application.